UDPN/BN-Sandbox-selfservice-public/README.md

   `sudo docker-compose down`

-### upgrade iterative
+### upgrade

-The directory where the JAR file is located docker-compoes/bnserver.
+1. Stop BN docker-compose
-After you stop BN docker-compose, replace the source file with the new version of JAR, and then run BN docker-compose again.
+2. Fetch the latest jar file by "cd BN-Sandbox-selfservice-public; git fetch"
-You can download the latest JAR from https://github.com/UDPN/BN-Sandbox-selfservice-public/docker-compose/bnserver/*.jar.
+3. Start BN again

-### after deployment web address
+### Web addresses used in BN service

 Note: The system needs to use port 80,8080-8085,8761,3306,6379.
 If there is any conflict, please modify the .env file.

 - EUREKA